Skip to Content

 What Are the BTUs of Your RV Appliances?

-So, if your Class B RV has a 16,000 BTU LP gas furnace, and our Class A RV has a 30,000 BTU LP gas furnace, our furnace will burn more propane than yours will in the same amount of time.
+BTU stands for British Thermal Unit and represents a unit of heat.
+So, if your Class B RV has a 16,000 BTU LP gas furnace, and our Class A RV had a 30,000 BTU LP gas furnace, our furnace will burn more propane than yours will in the same amount of time.

 But keep in mind that a smaller area (typical Class B rig) likely takes less time to warm up than a larger area (typical Class A rig).